HTTP Header

 Note:

 For Add and Replace operations, only one HTTP header can be configured per rule.
-For Delete operations, you can specify multiple headers.
+For Remove operations, you can specify multiple headers.

 Select the Header Control Direction